renspringlea/ryba.ren/_posts/2025-05-17-tattoos-expensive.md

 However, Lane notes that shopless tattooists, despite being rejected as legitimate by other tattooists, might provide services that those tattooists cannot:

 > Mobility allows shopless to provide services to a segment of consumers who would not ordinarily meet tattooists.
 They can reach people who are unwilling or unable to enter a tattoo shop and those who could not afford the prices in a tattoo shop.

+*Update 2025-05-20*

+The masterpiece by Lars Krutak, *Tattoo Traditions of Asia: Ancient and Contemporary Expressions of Identity*, contains these two fascinating examples.

+Writing about the Paiwan people, who are indigenous to Taiwan, Krutak reports:

+> [...]
+[T]he cost of tattooing a man’schest, back, and both arms was high: one pig, two iron rakes, four knives, an ax, one roll of cloth, one porcelain bowl, and a bottle of millet wine.
+Other sources report that payment wasakin to the costs of a dowry and included four guns, good-quality clothes, a large pitchfork, a pot,a large iron cooking wok, a reaping sickle, porcelain bowls, alcoholic drinks, and a pig.

+Regarding the Mentawai people in Indonesia:

+> [...]
+[S]ome Mentawai people who wish to get tattooed cannot afford these expensive markings.
+For example, the cost of a full suite of tattoos in Buttui, which may take almost a lifetime to receive, is high by Mentawaian standards: 1 medium size pig; 1 durian tree; 4 sago palm trees; 1 coconut palm tree; and 1 chicken basket with several chicks!